json-path/JsonPath/README.md

 List<Map<String, Object>> books =  parse(json).read("$.store.book[?]", cheapFictionFilter);

 ```
-Note the placeholder '?' for the filter in the path.
+Notice the placeholder `?` for the filter in the path.
 When multiple filters are provided they are applied in order where the number of placeholders must match
 the number of provided filters.
 You can specify multiple predicate placeholders in one filter operation `[?, ?]`, both predicates must match.

 ###Roll your own